gewebe/SyliusVATPlugin/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]

 ## Features
+ * Installer for EU VAT rates with countries and zones
  * New fields for VAT number at `Address` and `ShopBillingData` entity
  * Configure VAT number field requirement:
     * Optional / Required